s6-debs/s6-debs/README.md

 order to include a number of common build dependencies in the base chroot so that they are not redownloaded every time a package is built.
-You may also provide the URL of a Debian mirror as a further argument, in which case, `deboostrap` will use that mirror instead of the default of `http://deb.debian.org/debian`, which may be desirable in order to use a geographically closer Debian mirror than the default.
+You may also provide the URL of a Debian mirror as a further argument, in which case, `debootstrap` will use that mirror instead of the default of `http://deb.debian.org/debian`, which may be desirable in order to use a geographically closer Debian mirror than the default.